Stoicism and CBT: Is Therapy a Philosophical Pursuit?

 Stoicism has a metaphysical component

-Many Stoics, including Epictetus, ascribed to fatalism.
+Many ancient Stoics, including Epictetus, ascribed to fatalism.
 They believed that our fates are out of our control, and that the best we can do is dispassionately accept whatever our fates may be.

-CBT has no metaphysical component
+CBT does not have a metaphysical component

-Cognitive-Behavioral Therapy has a more limited scope, and does not posit any hypotheses about the greater workings of the universe, or a higher power.
-CBT is merely a therapeutic tool, though a powerful one.*
+Cognitive-behavioral therapy has a more limited scope and does not posit any metaphysical hypotheses about the greater workings of the universe or a higher power.
+CBT is merely a therapeutic tool, though a powerful one (a good primer on Stoicism, which includes aspects outside of the scope of this article, can be found here).

 Is therapy a philosophical pursuit?

-When you make the decision to engage in psychotherapy, particularly cognitive-behavioral therapy, you’re taking part in an ancient tradition.
-The emphasis ancient Greeks put on the understanding of the mind, mental wellness, and the relationship between the mind and the natural world, cannot be overstated.
-Therapy is a powerful tool for understanding and change, and has been for thousands of years.
+The role of the cognitive-behavioral therapist today has many similarities to the role of a Stoic philosopher in ancient Greece.
+Far from being an impractical, “academic” endeavor, Stoicism permeated the everyday life of its practitioners.
+When you make the decision to engage in psychotherapy — particularly cognitive-behavioral therapy — you’re taking part in an ancient tradition.
+The emphasis that ancient Greeks put on the habits of thought and mental well-being cannot be overstated.
+Therapeutic work is a powerful tool for insight and change …and has been for thousands of years.

 References: